zhiguangcaosg/zhiguangcaosg.github.io/index.md

 tags: [Jekyll, theme, responsive, blog, template]
 image: banner1.png
 ---
-<h3 style="margin-bottom:0px;padding-top:20px">Hiring!!!</h3> <br>
+<h3 style="margin-bottom:0px;padding-top:20px;color:#FF0000">Hiring!!!</h3> <br>

-<p align="justify">I am looking for self-motivated PhD/Master students to join my AI4Opt Group at SMU to conduct research on <b>AI for Optimization</b>, where deep learning (including LLM) is exploited to solve combinatorial optimization problems, especially the vehicle routing problems.
-The requirement for SMU PhD admission can be found <a href="https://scis.smu.edu.sg/programmes/PhD/admission-fees-scholarships"  target="_blank"> <font color="#0000FF"><b>HERE</b></font></a>.
-Visiting CSC students/researchers, and remote online interns are also welcome.
+<p align="justify">I am looking for visiting PhD/Master students, who will work on AI for Optimization, and will be paid by my side.
 Drop me an email if you are interested! </p>
 <br />